How to Build a Parklet

 Design review and the permitting process

-Again, this process may change following the pilot program, but you’ll mostly likely need to provide SDOT with a site plan featuring the elements listed below:
+As part of the parklet application process, you need to provide SDOT with a site plan featuring the elements listed below:

 - Name and location of adjoining streets and alleys

 - Width of adjacent sidewalks

 - Any driveways

 - Location of existing street furniture like tree pits, utility poles, utility access spots, sign posts, and parking pay stations and their distance from the nearest edge of the proposed parklet

 - Parklet dimensions and amenities

 The City will first review your proposed location to determine its feasibility.
 If SDOT deems the site acceptable and selects your parklet location as part of the pilot program, staff will then conduct a preliminary design review and make a public notification before undertaking permit review and considering final approval.
 The graphic below shows the permitting process as it currently exists.

 Once you’re the proud sponsor of a beautiful parklet you’ll have regular duties as parklet caretaker to keep the space in tiptop shape.
 You’ll be expected to keep the parklet rubbish-free and maintain its surfaces daily.
 Any furniture not affixed to the parklet base must be taken indoors or chained down every night.
 You’ll also have to sweep up the area around the parklet daily, and give the area beneath the platform a good hosing weekly.
 Graffiti removal is your responsibility, and you’ll be expected to keep any plants lush and healthy.
 Failure to keep up with these obligations could result in SDOT revoking your permit.